polterguy/polterguy.github.io/documentation/magic.lambda/index.md

 ## Comparisons

-All comparison _"operators"_ works the same way, in that they have an LHS and a RHS, implying respectively _"Left Hand Side"_ and _"Right Hand Side"_.
+All comparison _"operators"_ works the same way in Hyperlambda, in that they have an LHS and a RHS, implying respectively _"Left Hand Side"_ and _"Right Hand Side"_.
 However, since the _"comparison operators"_ in Hyperlambda are slots themselves, this implies there is no _"left"_ or _"right"_ side in your comparison, implying the _"left"_ parts of your comparison is the first argument and the _"right"_ side is the second argument.
 Notice, all comparison slots will consider types, which implies that boolean true will _not_ be considered equal to the string value of _"true"_, and the integer value of 5 is _not_ the same as the decimal value of 5.0, etc.

 ### [eq]